lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Instead, they self-organise, with multi-functional parts that constantly come together and separate [@Nicholson2019; @Dumont2014].
 Apply this state of flux to all parts of a metabolic network, and imagine the consequential chaos.
 This chaotic cell is a collection of semi-stable processes that continuously self-organise into alternative steady states.
-A system far from equilibrium, seemingly inefficient and costly, yet flexible and robust as a consequence [@Nicholson2019].
+It is not a machine but a system seemingly inefficient and costly, yet flexible and robust as a consequence [@Nicholson2019].

-@Nicholson2019 is an excellent read, and I would not fault anyone for setting aside this thesis to pick up his article instead.
+In this section, I do not argue for the abandonment of mechanistic research, nor to elevate systems biology above other discipline.

-In this section, I do not argue for the abandonment of mechanistic research, but for its complement with a systems biology perspective.
+Instead I hope to convince any biologist to think about their subject's surrounding system a bit more.
 This is a task well suited for biologists, who are trained from the outset to think across varying scales, from molecule to ecosystem.
 In fact, my bachelor studies were organised in this very way.
 Yet somehow, something so obvious to a first-year biology student becomes an afterthought in reductionist scientific practice.